 So, who are the migrants?
-For the most part, the ones we see in the U.S. today are from villages in Latin America.
+For the most part, the ones we see in the U.S. today are from villages in Latin America or from Asia.
 (European cities tend to attract immigrants from Africa and the Middle East.)
 They arrive as poor, hard-working and determined people.
 Those who aren't as determined return home.